django-cms/docs/README.md

 ## Status

 This repo has started as an empty framework which has been filled step-by-step with django CMS 4 relevant content.
-Some of it is an adaptation of the django CMS 3 documentation somne of it is a rewrite.
+Some of it is an adaptation of the django CMS 3 documentation some of it is a rewrite.

 Many sections are empty.
 This is an indication that your contribution is not only valued but also will make a great difference.